 - The collection may contain a series of poems or one single chapbook-length poem.

 - Collaborative works are welcome.
-Should a winning manuscript be collaboratively written, the author copies will be distributed equally (for example, two authors writing collaboratively would receive 20 copies apiece).
+Should a winning manuscript be collaboratively written, author copies will be distributed equally (for example, two authors writing collaboratively would receive 20 copies apiece).

 - Simultaneous submissions are accepted, but please notify us promptly by email if your manuscript is accepted elsewhere by sending an e-mail to sevenkitchenspress at gmail dot com.

 - Submissions must be emailed or posted between October 1 – November 15, 2020.

 - Manuscripts will not be returned.
 E-mailed submission is preferred, but you may send via regular mail.

 - If sending by mail, do not staple or bind your manuscript; please use a binder clip and mail flat in an 8.5 x 11 envelope.
 Please do not use expedited delivery services; your postmark date is sufficient to ensure your entry qualification, and we will allow 7-10 days for receipt of all entries mailed after November 15.
 Use First-Class Mail and consider spending the money you’ve saved on a chapbook from a small, independent press!
 Mail your manuscript to: Seven Kitchens Press, Rane Arroyo Chapbook Prize, PO Box 492, Loveland OH 45140.